HieuNguyenTrong/HieuNg.github.io/_posts/2017-12-30-deep-learning.md

 layout: post
 title: Deep Learning Utils
 ---
-- How to calculate the output of a convolution layer as follows:
+- How to calculate the output of a convolution layer/ a pooling layer as follows:

     + W1 = (W0 - F + 2P) / S + 1
+    + Caffe library always does the ceiling operation.

 - How to calculate the output of a deconvolution layer as follows:

     + W1 = S * (W0 - 1) + F - 2 * P